We have extensive experience of working with clients with property interests enabling us to provide expert advice in areas such as:

 We can also act as Trustees should you wish.

 There are many reasons why so many businesses choose to set up base within the UK.
 The country has a thriving financial centre, a home market of more than 60 million people and it lies in the central time zone between the USA and the Asia.

-Significant changes affecting the UK tax status of non-domiciled individuals (non-doms) will take effect on 6 April 2017 – and have far-reaching consequences for the majority of those who have previously enjoyed the tax breaks associated with non-dom status, regardless of whether they were initially born overseas or in the UK.
+Significant changes affecting the UK tax status of non-domiciled individuals (non-doms) took effect on 6 April 2017 – and have far-reaching consequences for the majority of those who previously enjoyed the tax breaks associated with non-dom status, regardless of whether they were initially born overseas or in the UK.